cisagov/ScubaGear/README.md

 ```

 > **Note**
-> Starting with release 0.3.0, ScubaGear is signed by a commonly trusted CA.  Depending on the [PowerShell execution policy](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-5.1) of the system running ScubaGear, different steps may be required before running running ScubaGear.
+> Starting with release 0.3.0, ScubaGear is signed by a commonly trusted CA.  Depending on the [PowerShell execution policy](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-5.1) of the system running ScubaGear, different steps may be required before running ScubaGear.
 See [PowerShell Execution Policies](#powershell-execution-policies) for more details.

 ## Usage
 ### Example 1: Run an assessment against all products (except PowerPlatform)